Advice & Support

 What is a Continence Physio?

-A Continence Physio is a fully qualified physiotherapist who has done additional training to specialise in continence and women’s health.
+A Continence Physio is often referred to as a Pelvic Floor Physiotherapist.
+They are fully qualified physiotherapists who have done additional training to specialise in incontinence and women’s health.
 This requires further study of physical conditions that relate to the pelvis, bowel, bladder, reproductive organs, lower back and pelvic floor muscle.

 The pelvic floor muscle plays a critical role in bowel and bladder control.
 It’s a sling of muscles that attach to the pubic bone at the front and tail bone at the back and is clenched to stop the passing of wind, urine or faeces.
 It also plays a role in supporting the pelvic organs.